COVID-19 has illustrated the impact of a pandemic and the need for better testing.

 LexaGene’s open-access technology will rapidly return results to improve quarantine decision making and help minimize the spread of disease that could lead to a pandemic.

-Read news on LexaGene’s ability to detect pathogens like coronavirus rapidly, onsite at point-of-need.
+LexaGene’s analyzer has the ability to detect pathogens like coronavirus rapidly, onsite at point-of-need.